Health, safety and wellbeing

 We want your student experience at the Alliance Manchester Business School to be the best it can be.
 Whether you’re new to the University or you’ve been here for a few years, it’s always worth a reminder of how to stay safe whilst making the most of your time here.
 Familiarise yourself with our guide to student safety, security, and the procedures for dealing with an emergency at the University.

 Anyone requiring first aid for themselves or for others should contact one of the first aiders situated in the building.
 Their names and telephone numbers are posted in commonly used areas.

-As a student at The University of Manchester, it is important that you don’t interfere with or misuse anything, object, structure or system of work provided by the University of Manchester in the interests of health and safety.
+As a student, it is important that you don’t interfere with or misuse anything, object, structure or system of work provided by the University of Manchester in the interests of health and safety.

-If you are concerned about any health and safety matters in any of the buildings you use, please contact Joann Slater using the details below.
-To find out more, read the University’s Health and Safety Policy.
+If you are concerned about any health and safety matters in any of the buildings you use, please contact the AMBS School Safety team using the details below.

 Joann Slater, AMBS School Safety Advisor

 Alliance Manchester Business School, First Floor, room number 1.020.

 Tel: 0161 275 6422 or internal 56422